Efficient Isomorphism for $S_d$-graphs and $T$-graphs: An XP-time isomorphism approach for -graphs

 \begin{proof} The run of Procedure~\ref{proc:xpT}, without the recursive calls from it, takes \textbf{FPT}-time with the size of $T$ as the parameter.
-This follows analogously to the proof of Theorem~\ref{thm:MAIN}.
+This follows analogously to the proof of Theorem~\ref{thm:MAIN}; in particular, since the maximum number of incomparable neighborhoods (attachment sets) of all vertices of $(G-C)\uplus(H-D)$ in $C\cup D$ is clearly in $\mathcal{O}(|V(T)|)$ for $T$-graphs.
 Though, the depth of the recursion may be of order up to $\Theta(|V(T)|)$; every recursive call from Procedure~\ref{proc:xpT} assumes $T'$-graphs for some $T'$ strictly smaller than original~$T$.
-Hence the overall \textbf{XP}-time of order $n^{\mathcal{O}(|T|)}$.
-(We remark, without a proof, that the exponent can be improved to $\mathcal{O}\big( diam(T)+\log|V(T)| \big)$ by a suitable choice of $C$ and management of the recursion.)
+Hence the overall \textbf{XP}-time of order $n^{\mathcal{O}(|V(T)|)}$.
+(We remark, without a proof, that the exponent can be improved to $\mathcal{O}(diam(T)+\log|V(T)|)$ by a suitable choice of $C$ and management of the recursion, but such small improvement is not worth the effort, as we explain in the conclusion section.)